frankiearzu/ExpressLRS/gyro_doc/README.md

 If you have Radiomaster ER6/ER8, you can just create a copy and add the gyro_type, also in the overlay you can set changes needed for PWM and I2C pins.

-For the ones using the LSM6DSO chip, you can download the file needed from here for some common RXs: [hardware/RX] (hardware/RX).
+For the ones using the LSM6DSO chip, you can download the file needed from here for some common RXs from my "gyro-doc/hardware/RX" folder.
+The files will go into your "src/hardware/RX" folder.

 After this, your new RX should show in the targets of the ELRS configurator.